Jackington6600/BrookcornerWebsite/README.md

 # BrookcornerWebsite
-Website for a holiday accommodation I designed from scratch.
+A mobile friendly website for a holiday accommodation I designed from scratch.
 Also took many of the photos.
-The website is also mobile friendly, all done by hand by myself.